 - With a fork or a potato masher, mash the berries until you've reach a desired consistency.
 (I like my jam a little more on the chunky side.)

 - Add chia seeds and stir quickly to incorporate and to prevent the chia seeds from clumping.
 You'll notice within minutes that the jam will begin to develop a thicker consistency as the chia seeds do their magic and turn the berry mixture into jam!
 Allow the jam to rest for 15 minutes or so.

-- Transfer jam to a mason jar or desired storage container and place in the refrigerator.
+- Transfer jam to desired storage jar and place in the refrigerator.
 I allow my jam to rest in the fridge for about an hour before I dig in because this allows the chia seeds to break down and become soft (versus crunchy) while also creating an even thicker, tasty jam-like consistency.

 - Enjoy on just about everything!

-- I love that this jam is minimally sweetened and that the natural sweetness of the Marionberries are allowed to shine.
-However, if you prefer your jam to be more sweet, you can definitely add more maple syrup!
+I love that this jam is minimally sweetened and that the natural sweetness of the Marionberries are allowed to shine.
+However, if you prefer your jam to be sweeter, you can definitely add more maple syrup!

 Some of you might be wondering where the water is at.
 Don't worry!
 No water is needed for this recipe.
 While the Instant Pot heats up, the berries will begin to thaw and produce enough of their own liquid to create the steam needed to create pressure.

 Jam can be stored in the refrigerator for up to 1 week, or freeze for up to 3 months.